tilburgsciencehub/website/content/topics/Computer-Setup/software-installation/Python/learn-python-and-julia.md

 ```

 2. `else`

-The else block in a loop is executed when the loop condition becomes False.
-However, if the loop is terminated by a break statement, the else block is skipped.
+The `else` block in a loop is executed when the loop condition becomes `False`.
+However, if the loop is terminated by a break statement, the `else` block is skipped.
 Here's an example:

 {{% codeblock %}}